-The world is becoming more African
+The World Is Becoming More African

 This year’s surging turmoil — new crises, new wars and new economic slumps — would give pause to the greatest of optimists.
 Yet there are also reasons to hope.

-“I tell my friends in England that the time will come when they will put out a red carpet for those guys now coming in boats,” said Mo Ibrahim, a Sudanese-born telecommunications tycoon and philanthropist.
+“I tell my friends in England that the time will come when they will put out a red carpet for those guys now coming in boats,” said Ibrahim, the philanthropist.

+African countries have a vital resource that aging societies are losing: a youthful population brimming with energy, ideas and creativity that will shape their future and the world’s.